davecthomas/ghstats/README.md

 ### If the contributor is new to the repo, what's the minimum time before you want to include them in results?

 MIN_WORKDAYS_AS_CONTRIBUTOR=30

+### Topic - if your Github org uses topics to group repos by team

+TOPIC=your-topic-name

+### Users to exclude from measuring.
+Often there are bots that comment on PRs.
+Don't measure stats on these.

+USER_EXCLUDE=username